ajbanjara/Wireshark/sharkd-JSON-RPC.md

+## WARNING: The code that implements this version of sharkd has not yet been merged.

 ## Introduction

 sharkd is a program that makes the powerful dissection and analysis capabilities of Wireshark available via a programmatic interface.
 A program can send simple JSON-format requests to sharkd to load, analyse and manipulate network packet files.
 The format of the requests and responses are based on the [JSON-RPC Specification](https://www.jsonrpc.org/specification)